Land Registration in France - 'Cadastre'

 The information on the plan cadastral may not be completely up to date, as it can take several years for a change in ownership, new developments or other changes to be entered on to the land register.

-It is also possible to obtain a copy of the actual conveyance (the acte authentique), but this information is not available from the same source, nor quite so straightforward.
+It is also possible to obtain a copy of the actual conveyance (the acte authentique), but this information is not available from the same source, nor obtaining it quite so straightforward.

 Back: Index - Index - Property Rights in France